OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 }

 function addAttachment() {
-  // The values in asyncContext can be accessed in the callback var options = { 'asyncContext': { var1: 1, var2: 2 } };
+  // The values in asyncContext can be accessed in the callback. var options = { 'asyncContext': { var1: 1, var2: 2 } };

   var attachmentURL = "https://contoso.com/rtm/icon.png";